Logiqx/gps-guides/devices/general-tips.md

 - Sony
   - CXD5603GF was popular from 2018 to 2020; COROS, Garmin, Suunto, Polar
     - There was an Issue impacting positional [accuracy](https://www.dcrainmaker.com/2021/01/gps-accuracy-impacting-devices.html) in early 2021.
-    - FIT files from the COROS APEX Pro exhibit a number of [issues](coros/data-issues.md).
+    - FIT files from the COROS APEX Pro and VERTIX exhibit a number of [data issues](coros/data-issues.md).
 - Airoha (subsidiary of MediaTek)
   - AG3335M has gained popularity since 2021; CORO VERTIX 2, Garmin Fenix 7, etc.